Sheaves on the alcoves and modular representations II: Projective objects in

 \section{Projective objects in $\bS$}

-In this section we prove that the category $\bS$ contains enough projective objects.
+In this section we prove that for any $A\in\CA$ there is an up to isomorphism unique indecomposable projective object $\SB(A)$ in $\bS$ that admits an epimorphism onto $\SV(A)$.
+We also show that for any $A\in\CA$, the object $\SB(A)$ admits a Verma flag.
 The method of proof is very similar to the construction of projectives in the category $\CO$ over a semisimple complex Lie algebra, or in the category of $G_1T$-modules in case $G$ is a modular algebraic group (cf. \cite{AJS}).
 We first construct quite explicitely a set of {\em special projectives}.
 We then use the fact that the wall crossing functors are exact and self-adjoint to produce further projectives.
-We then prove some results on projectives in subgeneric situations, and we finish the section with a rather technical lemma that concerns extensions of standard objects in projective objects.
+We prove some results on projectives in subgeneric situations, and we finish the section with a rather technical lemma that concerns extensions of standard objects in projective objects.